josokw/HopfieldANN/README.md

 Hopfield Artificial Neural Network
 ==================================

-Console application implemented in C.

 A Hopfield network is a recurrent artificial neural network (ANN) and was invented by John Hopfield in 1982.
 A Hopfield network is a one layered network.
 Every neuron is connected to every other neuron except with itself.

 Every connection is represented by a weight factor.
 These weight factors are determined by the Hebb's learning rule (1949).
 It is often summarized as "Neurons that fire together, wire together.
 Neurons that fire out of sync, fail to link".

 Associative memory maximum capacity: 0.14 * number of neurons.

 Input format
 ------------

-Four black-and-white images 10 x 12 ( . black  * white pixel) in plain ASCII text:
+Four black-and-white images 10 x 12 ( . black  * white pixel) in plain
+ASCII text:

         10 12 4